viam-labs/trigger-sync-examples-v2/README.md

 - Clone this repo
 - `cd sync_module && go build && sudo chmod a+rx sync_module` to build the executable and have the correct permissions to run in RDK
 - Use the config but change the module executable path to your local directory and camera to your own camera

+Ensure that RDK is up-to-date, as we had to make changes to RDK (https://github.com/viamrobotics/rdk/pull/3174) to ensure this runs.
+This may require running the config with the local RDK, as in go run web/cmd/server/main.go -debug -config ~/Downloads/viam-sync-bot-main.json or updating viam-server to use head brew install --HEAD viam-server or curl https://storage.googleapis.com/packages.viam.com/apps/viam-server/viam-server-latest-aarch64.AppImage -o viam-server && chmod 755 viam-server && sudo ./viam-server --aix-install